SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

 Previously, I was a research fellow in the [Machine Teaching Group](https://machineteaching.mpi-sws.org/index.html) at the Max Planck Institute for Software Systems, Saarbrücken, Germany.
 I was advised by [Dr. Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).

 I have completed MS (Research) in Computational Science from IIT Madras, India.
 My advisors during MS were [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Radha Krishna Ganti](http://www.ee.iitm.ac.in/~rganti/).
 My MS thesis is titled 'On Learning Smooth Policies in Imitation Learning'. -->

-Previously, I was a research fellow at MPI-SWS, Germany with [Dr. Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).
-I also did a MS (Research) at IIT Madras with [Dr. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/) and [Dr. Radha Krishna Ganti](http://www.ee.iitm.ac.in/~rganti/).

 Aside from work, I like to hike, cook, paint, and [photograph](https://www.instagram.com/a.thing.of.art/).